-Modules:
+Canvas Modules

 I will provide additional readings, activities, and selected PowerPoint presentations in your modules on Canvas.
 At the beginning of each module you will see a creatively-named "Read This First" section, which you need to read through before you begin.
 It will summarize the events you'll be looking at, as well as the points that you should be thinking about as you commence your readings.
-Each module will open on the date noted on the reading schedule at the bottom of the syllabus.
-There will be a one day overlap in that your upcoming module will open a day before the module that you're currently working on is over.
+Each module will open Saturday at around 9 AM and will close one week later on Sunday at 11:59 PM.
+There will be a one day overlap in that your upcoming module will open a day before the module that you're currently working on closes.

-Extra Credit:
+Extra Credit

-There is a 25 point extra credit assignment which involves watching a movie from a list that I have compiled and writing a brief review of that movie, following the guidelines that I have provided on Canvas.
+You will have the opportunity to complete a 25 point extra credit assignment for the course which will involve watching a movie from a selected list and writing a review according to the guidelines I will give you.
+More information will be found on Canvas in the assignments section.

-Hints for success:
+Hints for success